Chinese police warn Ai Weiwei to avoid tax hearing

 Ai was detained without charge in April 2011 and held mainly in solitary confinement until his conditional release last year.

-Ai stayed away from the hearing, but he said his wife Lu Qing, who is also the firm's legal representative, had attended.
+Ai told Reuters that he would stay away from the hearing, but his wife Lu Qing, who is also the firm's legal representative, would attend.

 Ai's legal consultant, Liu Xiaoyuan, was also unreachable after he was told to meet state security officers on Tuesday, according to Ai and Liu Yanping, a worker in Ai's studio.